About Chun

 Advance Designer

-Developed future mobility concepts for Buick and Chevrolet brands, including the 2013 Buick Riviera and 2015 Chevrolet FNR.
+Future mobility concepts for Buick and Chevrolet, including the 2013 Riviera and 2015 FNR.

 Daihatsu